Soba Noodles with Vegetables

 • Whisk all of the sauce ingredients together in a small bowl and set aside.

 • Heat a small pan over medium and add the peanuts (no oil is needed).
 Toast, stirring frequently, until lightly browned and fragrant.
-Remove the pan and set aside.
+Remove the peanuts from the pan and set aside.

 • Spiralize the sweet potato according to the manufacturer's instructions for your model of spiralizer.
 Heat the vegetable oil in a medium pan over medium.
 Add the sweet potato noodles and cook, stirring frequently, until browned and tender; about 10 minutes.